swcarpentry/DEPRECATED-boot-camps/version-control/git/remote/Readme.md

 using some of GitHub's features.
 We'll be continuing our work on testing as an example.

-For the rest of this section, I'll assume that there are two collaborators, Kendra and Darren.
-I'll assume that they have super-easy github names, and that their repositories are at github.com/kendra and github.com/darren.
-We'll be working on an "exercise" branch, because we always want our master branch to mirror its upstream counterpart!
-Never pollute your master branch if you're working on a fork!
+For the rest of this section, I'll assume that there are two collaborators, A and B. I'll assume that they have super-easy github names, and that their repositories are at github.com/a and github.com/b.

 ### Exercise : Get set up